-It is important to know that this is a very principled objection to the government's proposed education policy.
-Catholic school parents are simply seeking to maintain the choice of a Catholic education that accords with their values and gives their children a nurturing Catholic environment, and for that choice to be affordable
+It is important to know that this is a very principled objection to the government's proposed bread and a roof over their heads education policy.
+Catholic school parents are simply seeking to maintain the choice of a Catholic education that accords with their values and gives their children a nurturing Catholic environment, and for that choice to be affordable.